-Most young musicians have grown up assimilating a variety of musical influences, but it’s the way they take those seminal sounds and blaze their own unique creative path that determines their future.
-With one listen to Jet Black Roses, it’s obvious that band members Tyler Cate, Erik Aylesworth and brothers Trey and Andrew Bentley are fusing their roots to create an intoxicating new sound on their debut album Song Of A Southern Man.
+Most young musicians today have grown up assimilating a variety of musical influences, but it’s the way they take those seminal sounds and blaze their own unique creative path that determines their future.
+With one listen to Jet Black Roses, it’s obvious that band members Tyler Cates and brothers Trey and Andrew Bentley are fusing their roots to create an intoxicating new sound on their debut album Song of a Southern Man.

-“I’ve always been blessed to be playing with my brother,” Andrew says, “but I’ve got two more brothers now.
+“I’ve always been blessed to be playing with my brother,” Andrew says, “and I’ve got another brother now.
 That’s a beautiful thing and I think it reflects in the music.
 It reflects in the sound, and I honestly feel like you can hear the love on the record.
-It’s been an insanely cool journey so far and I just count myself blessed to be a part of it.”
+It’s been an insanely cool jour- ney so far and I just count myself blessed to be a part of it.”

 “When the Whiskey Don’t Work” is a poignant ballad that sounds like a career-making song.
 “We just had this idea of this guy at his low point,” Trey says.
 “I’ve been there before where you’re calling out and don’t even know if God is there.
 I prayed and I didn’t know if he was even listening.
 It’s about being at that broken moment when you are drinking and trying to forget and it’s not working.
 I feel like this is one of those songs where we’re able to encompass a lot of hope.
 No matter what you’re going through or where you are at, there is hope there.”